Kermiteu/pyTetris_OOP/README.md

 ## pyTetris_OOP
 It is an app for OOP based on many creations avavaible in GIT and other internet souruces.
 App is rather dull but i have made all i can in my free time.
 First commit after some offline testing, on 21.05, maybe i will do some better job later.

+Also, shout out to benycze and his project: https://github.com/benycze/python-tetris - it is in Python 3 and from first look it would be far better to inspire on that project (as i did in some logic problems).

 ## What do you need to run it
 Project is in Python 2.7.#. and needs pygame.
 You can install it by: